Shichun-Liu/Shichun-Liu.github.io/_pages/about.md

 # 🎖 Honors and Awards
+- *2024.06*，the Top Students Award in Computer Science in recognition of his exceptional academic performance in the National Top Talent Undergraduate Training Program.
 - *2022.09*, the First prize (Top 0.6% of 49242 teams) of Contemporary Undergraduate Mathematical Contest in Modeling (CUMCM).
 - *2021.12*, the Second Prize of the Scholarship for Outstanding Students at Fudan University in the 2020-2021 academic year.
 - *2021.12*, the Second Prize Winner(Non-Physics A) in the 38th National Physics Competition for College Students.